LSSTDESC/CCL/docs/source/installation.rst

 Assuming that the tests pass, you can then move on to installing the Python wrapper (optional).

-After pulling a new version of `CCL` from the `git <https://github.com/LSSTDESC/CCL>`_ repository, you can recompile the library by running:
+After pulling a new version of `CCL` from the `GitHub repository <https://github.com/LSSTDESC/CCL>`_, you can recompile the library by running:

 .. code:: bash